ArthurPog/equalizer-landing-page/README.md

-# My eighth project and solution to the order summary component challenge over at [Frontend Mentor](https://www.frontendmentor.io/challenges)
+# My eighth project and solution to the equalizer landing page challenge over at [Frontend Mentor](https://www.frontendmentor.io/challenges)

 ## This was the assignment